About Pitch In

 How will people learn about my project on Pitch In?

 Crowdfunding relies on personal networking—your best supporters like LTU, but they love you and your project!
-Crowdfunding uses peer-to-peer solicitation rather than an institutional solicitation.
+Crowdfunding uses peer-to-peer solicitation rather than institutional solicitation.
 Use your personal, group, department or team’s email lists, Facebook pages, Twitter feeds, LinkedIn groups, etc. to promote your project.
 It’s best to bring your own “crowd.”
 If you do not have a pre-existing audience (personal or otherwise), then crowdfunding might not be the best platform to raise money for your project.
-University Advancement will not send mass communications on your behalf.
+Philanthropy and Alumni Engagement will not send mass communications on your behalf.

 How much time will it take to create and manage a project through Pitch In?